Clinical Knowledge Base

 Core Concepts

-The myth of insight — why understanding is not enough
+The myth of insight

-Insight — understanding why something is the way it is — is valuable but insufficient.
+Insight, understanding why something is the way it is, is valuable but insufficient.
 Learn why knowing is not enough, …

 Jungian Analysis